Navigating the Evolution: Your Journey to VMware Cloud Foundation (VCF) 9

 As you can see, there is nothing stopping you from upgrading towards VCF9.
 But how does an upgrade actually work?

-We typically start with 1 or multiple design workshops, where we define business requirements and define design decisions for all relevant components.
-An example of a customer currently running on vSphere 8.
-The upgrade path will be following:
+We typically start with one or multiple design workshops where we define business requirements and define design decisions for all relevant components.
+For a typical customer running vSphere 8, the journey looks like this:

 Upgrade the existing components that will be imported within the VCF deployment.
-In our example is this the vCenter server and ESXi nodes.
+In our example it's the vCenter server and ESXi nodes.
 This is the same procedure as upgrading from vSphere 7 to 8.

 Deploy the VCF installer appliance and start the VCF deployment workflow.